-While at the FTC, she became one of the key U.S. regulators on advertising law, including ad tech, native advertising, and other cutting-edge ad issues.
-Julie’s role as one of the nation's top antitrust officials makes her a natural fit to assist in leading our Antitrust practice.
+While serving as Commissioner of the FTC, Julie became one of the key U.S. regulators on advertising law, including ad tech, native advertising, and other cutting-edge ad issues.
+Julie has also been recognized as one of the nation's top antitrust officials, particularly in the area of health care and hi-tech.
+After her trailblazing decision in ProMedica was upheld by the Sixth Circuit, Julie was named one of the 50 Most Powerful People in Healthcare.

 Areas of Focus